brennansk1/greta-ai-data-analysis/ROADMAP.md

 - [ ] Optimize performance for enterprise-scale data.
 - [ ] Enhance security and access controls.

+**Advanced Analysis Enhancements:**
+- [ ] Improve hypothesis search with multi-objective genetic algorithms and dynamic fitness adaptation.
+- [ ] Enhance statistical and regression analysis with support for machine learning models and cross-validation.
+- [ ] Expand causal analysis capabilities with advanced estimators and sensitivity analysis.
+- [ ] Add new features including anomaly detection algorithms and clustering methods for unsupervised insights.

 ## Phase 5: Maturity & Community
 **Goal:** Transform the project into a true platform with extensibility, tutorials, and advanced R&D.